-Accessing 16-bit Registers

-The TCNT1, OCR1A/B, and ICR1 are 16-bit registers that can be accessed by the AVR CPU via the 8-bit data bus.
+Accessing 16-bit Registers The TCNT1, OCR1A/B, and ICR1 are 16-bit registers that can be accessed by the AVR CPU via the 8-bit data bus.
 The 16-bit register must be byte accessed using two read or write operations.
 Each 16-bit timer has a single 8-bit register for temporary storing of the High byte of the 16-bit access.
 The same temporary register is shared between all 16-bit registers within each 16-bit timer.
 Accessing the Low byte triggers the 16-bit read or write operation.
 When the Low byte of a 16-bit register is written by the CPU, the High byte stored in the temporary register, and the Low byte written are both copied into the 16-bit register in the same clock cycle.
-When the Low byte of a 16-bit register is read by the CPU, the High byte of the 16-bit register is copied into the temporary register is copied into the temporary register is read.
+When the Low byte of a 16-bit register is read by the CPU, the High byte of the 16-bit register is copied into the temporary register in the same clock cycle as the Low byte is read.